hoidn/PtychoPINN/scripts/training/README.md

 - `xcoords_start`: starting x coordinates for the scan (deprecated, same as `xcoords`)
 - `ycoords_start`: starting y coordinates for the scan (deprecated, same as `ycoords`)
 - `diff3d`: diffraction patterns with shape `(num_diffraction_patterns, N, N)`, where `N` is the model parameter (typically 64 or 128)
-- `probeGuess`: initial guess of the probe function
+- `probeGuess`: complex-valued probe ground truth
 - `scan_index`: array indicating the scan index for each diffraction pattern

 Note: The distinction between `xcoords`/`ycoords` and `xcoords_start`/`ycoords_start` is only relevant if the iterative solver used to generate the probe ground truth used position correction.
 This distinction is deprecated, so `xcoords` and `xcoords_start` (and `ycoords` and `ycoords_start`) can be assumed to be the same.